crosire/reshade/README.md

 ReShade
 =======

+> A minimal fork that loads alongside another ReShade-derived injector (R.E.A.L.
+VR) purely to host add-ons.
+Built to run the DLSS 5 add-on in VR.
+>
+> DXGI hooks are skipped so the other injector keeps the swap chain.
+That means no effects, no overlay, no add-on UI, and no hotkeys are enabled.
+Configure add-ons via `ReShade.ini` instead.
+Install the built `ReShade64.dll` under a name the other injector isn't using (`dinput8.dll`).

+---

 This is a generic post-processing injector for games and video software.
 It exposes an automated way to access both frame color and depth information and a custom shader language called ReShade FX to write effects like ambient occlusion, depth of field, color correction and more which work everywhere.

 ReShade can optionally load **add-ons**, DLLs that make use of the ReShade API to extend functionality of both ReShade and/or the application ReShade is being applied to.
 To get started on how to write your own add-on, check out the [API reference](REFERENCE.md).